maniaclab/snowmass-connect-docs/docs/software.md

 ### Snowmass21 login host

-For local calculations on the Snowmass Connect node, Delphes is installed in `/software/Delphes-3.4.2`.
+For local calculations on the Snowmass21 host, Delphes is installed in `/software/Delphes-3.4.2`.
 You must first execute the following setup script: `source /cvmfs/sft.cern.ch/lcg/views/LCG_92/x86_64-slc6-gcc62-opt/setup.sh` before using the executables.

 Export the installation path and adjust the LD_LIBRARY_PATH of the supporting libraries as: